seaki/rubicure-graphql/README.md

 ## How to use

 Call from your GraphQL client.
-For your convenience, this app includes rails-graphiql, access http(s)://(hostname):(port)/graphiql to try API in GraphiQL.
+This app includes rails-graphiql, but disabled by default.
+Set ENABLE_GRAPHIQL environment value (any values are accepted), and then access http(s)://(hostname):(port)/graphiql to try API in GraphiQL.

 ## You can try Rubicure-graphql in GraphiQL